- Home

 - Energy saving tips: how to reduce your bills

-Energy bills can burn a big hole in your pocket, many households will be facing high energy bills this winter.
+Energy bills can burn a big hole in your pocket, and even though the energy price cap fell slightly in July, many households will face high bills this year.

-Although there’s no escaping the fact that energy bills are high, there are a few ways you might be able to cut costs by reducing your day-to-day energy usage.
-We’ve collected a few suggestions that could help you make some savings.
+Although there’s no escaping the fact that energy bills remain steep, there are a few ways you might be able to cut costs by reducing your day-to-day energy usage, and making sure you’re on the most competitive tariff possible.
+We’ve pulled together a few suggestions that could help you make some savings.

 If you think you’re going to struggle with costs, it’s always worth talking to your supplier as soon as possible.
 They often have support schemes available to help the most vulnerable and households on a low income, or you may be able to negotiate a repayment plan.
 Find out more in our guide What can you do if you can’t pay your energy bills?